materializecss/materialize/README.md

 See [Materialize Docs Repo](https://github.com/materializecss/materialize-docs) to see Materialize in Action.

 ### Releases
 Previous releases are available [here](https://github.com/materializecss/materialize/releases).
+You can also find the changelog under each release.

 ## Supported Browsers:
 Materialize is compatible with: